hisubram/mobilefoundation/troubleshooting.md

 - Does a certain sequence of events need to happen for the problem to occur?
 - Do any other applications fail at the same time?

 Answering these types of questions can help you explain the environment in which the problem occurs and correlate any dependencies.
-Remember that just because multiple problems might have occurred around the same time, the problems are not necessarily related.
+Just because multiple problems occurred around the same time, the problems are not necessarily related.

 ### Can the problem be reproduced?

 From a troubleshooting standpoint, the ideal problem is one that can be reproduced.
 Typically, when a problem can be reproduced you have a larger set of tools or procedures at your disposal to help you investigate.
-Consequently, problems that you can reproduce are often easier to debug and solve.
+Therefore, problems that you can reproduce are often easier to debug and solve.

 However, problems that you can reproduce can have a disadvantage: If the problem is of significant business impact, you do not want it to recur.
 If possible, re-create the problem in a test or development environment, which typically offers you more flexibility and control during your investigation.